grafana/opentelemetry-workshop/site/docs/lab3/instrument.md

     }
     ```

+1. Now let's increment our "games started" counter.

-1. Inside the `gameserver()` function, after we've initialized the tracer (with `tracer.Start()`), add the following line.
+    Inside the `gameserver()` function, after we've initialized the tracer (with `tracer.Start()`), add the following line.
 This will increment our "games.started" counter -- in other words, a counter of all games played, whether they completed successfully or not:

     ```go
     gamesStartedCounter.Add(r.Context(), 1, metric.WithAttributes())